IrwinLi2014/tandem-repeats-browser/README.md

 * sudo pip install biopython
 > Replace pip with pip2 or pip3 if the program fails after running the above lines.

+A powerful machine is prefered.
+For example, we used Amazon Web Services (<https://aws.amazon.com/free/>) for testing.

 # Usage